Kao Miura: 2023–24 season: World Championship debut

-2024–25 season
+2024–25 season: Struggles with injury

 Miura started the season by finishing fourth at the 2024 CS Lombardia Trophy.
 While at the event, he suffered an injury to his left foot in the same area where he had torn a muscle two years prior.
 Although Miura stated that the injury was not at risk of becoming serious and that he was given permission from his doctor to continue competing.

 Going into 2024 Skate America, Miura expressed that the injury was still bothering him but that he would do his best.
 Despite this, he managed to deliver two strong programs, including a personal best short program, and won the bronze medal.

 Going on to compete at the 2024 NHK Trophy, Miura placed second in the short program where he scored overall 100 points for the first time in an ISU competition.
 However, the following day, he would have a disastrous free skate, where he failed to successfully deliver any of his attempted jump elements.
 He would place eleventh in the free skate and dropped to sixth-place overall.
 Despite suffering with pain in his left thigh at the event, Miura made no excuses and was despondent during the interview following the free program.
 He expressed, "I don't know why [this happened]...
 I just don't have the skill.
 I'll just keep practicing so that I never experience this again."
 Following the gala exhibition, where Miura performed his Beauty and the Beast free program from the 2022–23 figure skating season, Miura was awarded with the "Best Performance Award."

 Prior to the 2024–25 Japan Championships, Miura sustained an injury to his left thigh and had to take painkillers prior to competing.
 He placed fourth in the short program but only ninth in the free skate, finishing eighth overall.
 He was subsequently named to the Four Continents team and selected as the first alternate to the 2025 World Championship team.

 Although assigned to the 2025 Universiade, Miura withdrew due to his nagging thigh injury.
 In late February, Miura competed at the 2025 Four Continents Championships in Seoul, South Korea, where he finished sixth overall.